verifereum/funding/vyper/vyper-verified-compilation.md

 4. Charles Cooper, lead developer of the Vyper language and compiler

-5. Cyberthirst and/or Benny should also be listed?
-TODO: ask them

-TODO: read over and approval from anyone listed
+5. Cyberthirst, lead security engineer of the Vyper compiler

 ## Background and Prior Work

 TODO: more specifically mention here who has been involved, and how, in what projects in the past

-Our team brings together the expertise needed to successfully complete this challenging project:

-- **Compiler Verification Expertise**: Team members have contributed to the CakeML verified compiler and related projects, demonstrating the ability to verify complex compiler transformations in higher-order logic.
+- **Compiler Verification Expertise**: Team members are core developers of the CakeML verified compiler and related projects, demonstrating the ability to verify complex compiler transformations in higher-order logic.
+The CakeML verified compiler is the only production-grade verified compiler in the world, aside from CompCert.

 - **Vyper Development Experience**: We include core members of the Vyper compiler development team who bring deep knowledge of the language, its implementation challenges, and evolution plans.